modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-ConfigurableScenarios.md

 It is important to understand that the Teamwork Analytics database contains the "current state" of the teams enviromnet, but generally does not track/log "change".
 So it can tell you, at the current time, which teams are public and which are private, but not, when a particular team "changed" from private to public.

+#### Repeating Scheduled Scenararios - messages repeat each X period if the state doesn't change

 Most automations work on schedules, we call these scheduled scenarios:
  - Every 3 months remind users about guests
  - Ever month remind owners about inactive teams